-Years of Service Rate of Accumulation Maximum Accumulation Hire date-Completion of 3 years 3.25 hours/per pay period 188 Year 4-Completion of 12 years 4.60 hours/per pay period 240 Year 13+ 6.20 hours/per pay period 320
+Years of Service Hire date-Completion of 3 years Year 4-Completion of 12 years 4.60 hours/per pay period 240 Year 13+ 6.20 hours/per pay period 320

 Vacation leave for full-time employees is calculated in the chart above.
 This scale is based on the employee's anniversary date (date of hire).